Al3cLee/nvim/README.md

 missing-citation warnings in child files.
 This was achieved under the guidance provided in [this forum post](https://forum.typst.app/t/how-to-share-bibliography-in-a-multi-file-setup/1605/9).
+Note, however, that the function `load-bib` provided there needs a small change; see my `Typst_templates.typ` for details.

 See the comments in `Typst_templates.typ` for usage details.
 The mental model is that, in a project,